 In Genesis chapter 1, God creates out of nothing – ex nihilio – he says let’s create humankind and what happens.
-In Gen 2 it’s quite different, the first human to be created is called a man but an earthling could be more exact.
+But in Chapter 2 it’s pretty different, the first human to be made is called a man but an earthling could be more exact.

-The ancient Israelites perhaps in the year 900 BCE or so, were often subsistence farmers that were trying to get that rocky hill country soil to produce something – the garden of Eden is their paradise.
+The ancient Israelites, perhaps in the year 900 BCE or so, were often subsistence farmers that were trying to get that rocky hill country soil to produce something – the garden of Eden is their paradise.
 Eden is what they wished for.
-Perhaps the garden of Eden for these ancient Israelites is a romantic notion of those good old agricultural days before there was urban planning before there was a monarchy.
+Perhaps the Garden of Eden for these ancient Israelites is a romantic notion of those good old agricultural days before there was urban planning and before there was a monarchy.

 Now in terms of injunctions and commandments.
 In the 1st chapter of Genesis, there is only that positive command to be fruitful and multiply.
-In the 2nd chapter of gen, there is negative command and it’s particularly problematic because it has no explanation.
-The lord simply informs the human:
+In the 2nd chapter of Gen, there is negative command, and it’s particularly problematic because it has no explanation.
+The lord informs the human:

 “you may eat from any tree in the garden but from the tree of knowledge, of the good and evil, you shall not eat, for the day you eat of it, you will surely die”Genesis 2

 Next thing we find out, why is this there?
 What are the theological questions?
-We often think of the temptation as eve coming up to adam trying to tempt him, but is that tree god planted really the first temptation?
+We often think of the temptation as Eve coming up to Adam trying to tempt him, but is that tree god planted the first temptation?
 Is that what God is doing?
 Or does God already know what will happen?
 Is the succumbing of humanity to the temptation preplanned?

 Genesis Creation Narratives: Was Humanity Created Mortal or Immortal?

-We might even ask us humanity was created originally mortal or immortal?
+We might even ask ourselves whether humanity was created originally mortal or immortal.
 Because we also discover that not only is there a tree of knowledge of good and evil in the center of the garden, but there is also a tree of immortality.
-Why plant a tree of immortality if people are immortal, to begin with.
+Why plant a tree of immortality if people are immortal, to begin with?

 But why trees?
 Is it because the ancient world believed that agriculture was their anchor?
 The tress gave fruit somehow miraculously.
 Somehow the tree was the connection between the earth and the heavens where branches grew.

-The tree is a cross-cultural symbol and the specific ways each culture uses that symbol permit that understanding of that culture’s values.
+The tree is a cross-cultural symbol, and the specific ways each culture uses that symbol permit an understanding of that culture’s values.

-In the second creation story, men and women are not created at the same time.
+In the second creation story, men and women are not created simultaneously.
 Here we have the creation of man, and then all the animals, and then women.
-We might look at this as two separate stories but we can also read these texts as connected.
+We might view these as two separate stories, but we can also read these texts as connected.

 Genesis Creation Narratives: First Act of Disobedience

 We know from Genesis ch 2 that the Lord had forbidden the man from eating from the tree.
-The women who would not be called eve until the end of the chapter clearly know this interdiction.
-It’s not however clear who told her, she hadn’t been created yet.
-She does know the story and here we have it with the conversation with the snake:
+The women who would not be called eve until the end of the chapter know this interdiction.
+It’s not, however, clear who told her, she hadn’t been created yet.
+She does know the story, and here we have it with the conversation with the snake:

-Now, the snake is one of god’s creatures and I remind you when god created all living creatures it was “all good”.
-His question is tricky and doesn’t admit to a yes-or-no answer.
-The woman, who had never heard the commandment directly, paraphrases it closely.
+Now, the snake is one of god’s creatures, and I remind you when god created all living creatures it was “all good.”
+His question is tricky, and he doesn’t admit to a yes-or-no answer.
+The woman, who had never heard the commandment, paraphrases it closely.
 Yet it is unclear why she adds the prohibition on touching the fruit.